 You can exercise your rights by contacting the appropriate controller.

 If you wish to contact NHS Digital, please use the contact details at the bottom of this page.

-The personal data NHS Digital holds as a controller within the scope of the NHS App is limited to:
+The personal data NHS Digital holds as a controller within the scope of the NHS account is limited to:

-- NHS App service desk feedback and surveys
+- NHS account service desk feedback and surveys

 - User research panel membership and survey responses

-Your rights applicable to audit data, mailing list membership(s), NHS App messaging data, service desk information, service desk feedback and surveys, and user research panel membership and survey responses are:
+Your rights applicable to audit data, mailing list membership(s), NHS App Messaging Service data, service desk information, service desk feedback and surveys, and user research panel membership and survey and other user research activity responses are:

 - to know how your data will be collected, processed and stored, and for what purposes

 - to withdraw your consent, which applies to your participation in user research panel membership, survey responses and unsubscribe to mailing list membership

 - to request a copy of your personal data

 - to correct your personal data errors or omissions